kohidave/dns-and-lb-copilot-demo/README.md

 ## Step 2:

-I'm going to skip the `copilot init` workflow and set up an environment manually.
-By using init, steps 2, 3 and 4 would be merged into one.
+I'm going to skip the `copilot init` workflow and set up an environment manually just to show what steps are happening.

 My domain name, `myhappylittle.cloud` is in one account, but I want my environment and services to be in a different account, so I'll pass in a profile for that account when I set up my production environment (the profile flag is optional).